BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

 var uniform_set := UniformSetCacheRD.get_cache(shader, 0, [color_uniform, depth_uniform])
 ```

 We then bind what we need to GPU memory.
 Here we're binding an "image" and a "sampler with texture" to a set.
 The "texture" contains the data of our texture and the sampler defines how we read it.
-An image can be both written to and read from, and the `color_texture` here is what we will write to for the output
+An image can be both written to and read from, and the `color_texture` here is both the input of the viewport as well as the image output we will be writing to

 The data for these resources exist in GPU memory and here in the code on the CPU side we have a handle to those resources in the form of an RID.
 Godot uses these RIDs at a lower level to handle resources.
 Reading data from the GPU to the CPU can incur a large cost but we can avoid that by managing GPU memory with these RID handles on the CPU side.
-In our case we want to get the depth texture from our camera and use it in a shader, and despite the above code running on the CPU, the data binding for this will happen on the GPU side
+In our case we want to get the depth texture from our camera and use it in a shader, and despite the above code running on the CPU, no data syncing was necessary

 ```gd
 var compute_list := rd.compute_list_begin()